 - Acquisition opportunities

-Before the quarterly reports were published, the Supervisory Board held indepth discussions with the Management Board about the results and related documents, such as reviewing the press release draft.
-At the December 2019 meeting, the Supervisory Board discussed the 2020 plan and financial budget.
+During its December 2020 meeting, the Supervisory Board discussed the 2021 plan and financial budget.
 They also challenged the sustainable growth and financial objectives set by the Management Board.
-After a productive discussion, the Supervisory Board unanimously approved the proposed 2020 financial budget.
+After a productive discussion, the Supervisory Board unanimously approved the proposed 2021 financial budget.